CHAPEL ADDRESS, APRIL 8, 1976

 ourselves to review and to renewal.
 Institutional smugness must not be our

 posture.
-We are members of Christ’s Body, open to the council and influence of
+We are members of Christ’s Body, open to the counsel and influence of

 other Christians.
 If those who question the stance of Fuller in any area of our